-11. TOWN OF EAGLE DEVELOPMENT PERMIT
+12. TOWN OF EAGLE DEVELOPMENT PERMIT

-All multi-family buildings, the fire station, school and Trailhead Park pavilion building shall be required to obtain a Development Permit pursuant to Section 4.17 of the Town of Eagle Land Use and Development Code
+All multi-family buildings, the fire station, school and Trailhead Park pavilion building shall be required to obtain a Development Permit pursuant to Section 4.17 of the Town of Eagle Land Use and Development Code.

+13. TOWN OF EAGLE SUBDIVISION PROCESS

+Within multifamily development parcels, cottage courtyard developments shall be platted via a townhome plat, pursuant to Section 4.17 of the Town of Eagle Land Use and Development Code,

+with the housing units / building footprints platted for individual sale / fee-simple ownership and all other portions of the site platted as limited common element (LCE) and/or general common element (GCE), to be owned and maintained by the Homeowners Association.

-12. CONFLICTS
+14. CONFLICTS